LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 #### Find a Jekyll Theme

 Jekyll has a massive community of Jekyll fanatics that create their own themes.
-There are [plenty of professional looking themes that you can use completely for free](https://jekyllrb.com/docs/themes/).
+There are [plenty of professional looking themes that you can use for free](https://jekyllrb.com/docs/themes/).
 For this guide, we will be using [Lagrange](https://lenpaul.github.io/Lagrange/), my own Jekyll theme that I created that is currently my most popular.

 ![Lagrange Screenshot]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-4.png" }})

 However, this guide will work the same for any Jekyll theme that is hosted on GitHub with a working demo.
-Usually, when  you find a theme on one of the sites that showcases Jekyll themes, they will have links to the GitHub repository and the live demo of the Jekyll theme.
+Usually, when  you find a theme through one of the recommended [Jekyll theme showcase sites](https://jekyllrb.com/docs/themes/), they will have links to the GitHub repository and a live demo of the Jekyll theme.

 ![Jekyll Theme]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-5.png" }})